loezzje/evaluation-tool/README.md

 ### Steps to take:

-..* fix authorization
+*fix authorization
-..* Edit, create and delete students
+*Edit, create and delete students
-..* optional: move algorythm to backend, or make it part of an onClick event
+*optional: move algorythm to backend, or make it part of an onClick event